Sustainable Organic Palm Oil

 What is the issue with palm oil?

 Palm oil is in high demand, it is used in a wide variety of products and its consumption is growing every year.
 New plantations are being developed and existing ones are being expanded in Indonesia, Malaysia, and other Asian countries, as well as Africa and Latin America.
-This expansion comes at the expense of tropical forest, which forms a critical habitat for a large number of endangered species.
+This expansion comes at the expense of tropical forests, which forms a critical habitat for a large number of endangered species.
 Deforestation of our rainforests threatens the survival of indigenous peoples and endangered species, impacts habitat, wildlife and biodiversity.
 It can increase soil erosion, affect local weather patterns, disrupt water cycles, and increase global greenhouse gas emissions.

 How can you help?